Azure-Samples/cognitive-services-ios-customvision-sample/CVS_ObjectDetectorSample_Swift/README.md

   4. Build and run.

-*This sample is tested on iPhone devices*
+*This sample has been tested on iPhone devices*

 ### Compatibility